-- Calibre as a research leader, which may include: vision for their field of work, team leadership, knowledge transfer activity, entrepreneurial activity and how they will embed Te Tiriti o Waitangi in their research and community - Track record and potential to establish, re-enter or progress their career in research relative to opportunity - Ability to design and execute a well-reasoned research plan, and where relevant, showing skill and expertise in mātauranga Māori and/or kaupapa Māori or other knowledge systems.
+- Calibre as a research leader, which may include: - vision for their field of work, - evidence of how their research can benefit New Zealand (including potential benefits in areas of future value, growth or critical need for New Zealand), - team leadership, - knowledge transfer activity, - entrepreneurial activity (where applicable) and, - Giving effect to the Vision Mātauranga policy in their research and community (where applicable). - Track record and potential to establish, re-enter or progress their career in research relative to opportunity - Ability to design and execute a well-reasoned research plan, and where relevant, showing skill and expertise in mātauranga Māori and/or kaupapa Māori or other knowledge systems.